 The pathways are largely flat so someone with a moderate level of fitness would be able to ride them.
 I was certainly happy with how far I managed to ride.
 We rode about 12 kilometres all up although we did stop a couple of times.
 There are plenty of cafe’s along the way if you need a cool drink.
 We stopped off at the Black Dog Cafe – turns out they make a pretty tasty Iced Coffee!

-We finished off our afternoon with another swim in the pool before heading to the Hervey Bay RSL for dinner.
+After our busy day exploring we headed to the Hervey Bay RSL Club for dinner.
 If you are on a budget an RSL or Bowling Club usually offer good food at a reasonable price.
 The club offers a courtesy bus, although it was only a 10 minute drive for us.
 We like a good meal but are by no means ‘fine diners’ so the menu at the RSL suited us fine.
 Master Oz had a huge Chicken Parmigiana (his favourite) and I had a steak with a garlic and prawn sauce.

-We made sure we got up early and went for a walk along the Esplanade.
+We made sure we got up early and went for a walk along the Esplanade the next day.
 We wanted to walk on the beach but as it was high tide there was no beach to walk on.
-While I packed up Ben had time for another quick dip in the pool before we had to leave.

 We really enjoyed our stay at Hervey Bay.
 There is not a lot to do so it would be ideal if you were looking for somewhere to relax for a few days.